How to Become a Nurse Midwife in Nevada - CNM Programs & Licensing Guide

 Nevada’s progressive stance on advanced practice nursing has opened the doors for registered nurses (RNs) to pursue independent midwifery practice.
 This page will guide you through every step of becoming a Certified Nurse-Midwife (CNM) in Nevada, from education and licensing to salary potential and career options.

 Whether you’re a BSN-prepared RN or just starting with an associate’s degree, there are accredited nurse-midwifery programs, many online, designed to help you reach your goal.
-This guide also examines the growth of midwifery in Nevada, job prospects, and how Certified Nurse-Midwives (CNMs) are addressing the state’s healthcare needs.
+This guide also examines the growth of midwifery in Nevada, job prospects, and how Certified Nurse-Midwives (CNMs) are addressing the state’s critical healthcare needs in a landscape where fewer than 70 CNMs serve the entire state, and 47% of counties are classified as maternity care deserts.

 Steps to Becoming a Certified Nurse-Midwife (CNM) in Nevada